Upcoming Events

 Next General Meeting – WE’RE BACK AT CHABOT!!

 (Note that this meeting will be hybrid, in-person and on zoom/facebook.
-Our speaker will join us IN PERSON, in Classroom 3 & 4 / Kepler-Copernicus.)
+Our speaker will join us IN PERSON in Classroom 3 & 4 / Kepler-Copernicus), as well as in our on-line meeting.

 Our meeting begins promptly at 7:30 P.M.